 Adding fresh flowers, artwork, or a bowl of candy to the meeting room enhances any atmosphere, especially if it’s your client’s favorite retro candy.
-Music is also something that is often overlooked when designing the atmosphere of the room.
+Music is also something that is often overlooked when designing the atmosphere of the room and preparing for a client meeting.
 Walking into a silent room is the worst.
 I realize that having blaring music may not be professional, but background music is a must for any meeting space.
 Knowing your client’s favorite band also helps.

-We all love food.
-So using food as a fun element of the meeting will surely impress your clients.
+We all love food, so using food as a fun element of the meeting will surely impress your clients.
 Whether you’re having a quick “get to know you” meeting or a full day brainstorm, food is a must!
 Try something new and trendy like a pho bar or appetizer samplings from a local restaurant.
-We love the seasonal menus from Two Caterers for inspired, locally-sourced food that will make a statement.

-Remember, adding small touches to a meeting space pack big results when trying to impress your clients.
-Welcoming your clients, enhancing the atmosphere, and impressing with food are 3 simply ways to change the environment and leave a lasting impression.
+Remember, adding small touches to a meeting space packs big results when trying to impress clients.
+Welcoming your clients, enhancing the atmosphere, and impressing with food are three simple ways to change the environment and leave a lasting impression.